Singapore medical device regulatory framework

 Singapore medical device registration pathways

 To sell a medical device in Singapore, you must register your device with the HSA and obtain a dealer’s license.
 Class A devices are exempt from registration but must still obtain a dealer’s license.
-You can check HSA’s Class A Exemption List to confirm your device’s exemption status.
+Refer to GN-22: Guidance for Dealers on Class A Medical Devices

 Registration requirements for Class B, C and D devices vary for each risk class tier and registration route.
 Your device may require a full evaluation if you do not have market authorization in any other markets.
 If your device has approvals from USA, Canada, the EU, Australia, and Japan, you may be eligible for an immediate, abridged, even expedited registration route depending on its classification.